Inductive Biases for Deep Learning of Higher-Level Cognition

 \subsection{Conscious vs Unconscious Processing in Brains}

 Imagine that you are driving a car from your office, back home.
-You do not need to pay lot of attention to the road and you can talk to you.
-Now imagine encountering a road block due to construction then you have to pay slightly more attention, you have to be on lookout for new information, if someone tries talking to you, then you may have to tell the person, ``please let me drive''.
-It is interesting to consider that when humans are confronted with a new situation, very commonly they require their \textit{conscious} attention.
-For example in the driving example, when there is a road block you need to pay attention in order to think what to do next, and you probably don't want to be disturbed, because your conscious attention can only focus on one thing at a time.
+You do not need to pay a lot of attention to the road and you can talk to the passenger.
+Now imagine encountering a road block due to construction: you have to pay more attention, you have to be on lookout for new information, if the passengers starts talking to you, then you may have to tell the person, ``please let me drive''.
+It is interesting to consider that when humans are confronted with a new situation, very commonly they require their \textit{conscious} attention \citep{carlson1985conscious, newman1997neural}.
+In the driving example, when there is a road block you need to pay attention in order to think through what to do next, and you probably don't want to be disturbed, because your conscious attention can only focus on one thing at a time.

-There is something in the way humans process information which seems to be different -- both functionally and in terms of neural signature in the brain -- when we deal with conscious processing and novel situations (changes in the distribution) which require our conscious attention, compared to our habitual routines.
-In those situations, we generally have to \textit{think}, \textit{focus} and \textit{attend} to specific elements of our perception, actions or memory and sometimes inhibit our reactions based on context (e.g., facing new traffic rules or a road block).
+There is something in the way humans process information which seems to be different -- both functionally and in terms of the neural signature in the brain -- when we deal with conscious processing and novel situations (changes in the distribution) which require our conscious attention, compared to our habitual routines.
+In those novel situations, we generally have to \textit{think}, \textit{focus} and \textit{attend} to specific elements of our perception, actions or memories and sometimes inhibit our reactions based on context (e.g., facing new traffic rules or a road block).
 Why would humans have evolved to deal with such an ability with changes in distribution?
 Maybe simply because life experience is highly non-stationary.